-Principle 4 stipulates that the demand side subsidy in the form of housing vouchers should be primary source of housing assistance in the future.
+Principle 4 by Michael H. Schill and Susan M. Watcher (2001) in "Principles to Guide Housing Policy at the Beginning of the Millennium" stipulates that the demand side subsidy in the form of housing vouchers should be primary source of housing assistance in the future.
 When compared with the supply-oriented programme, the vouchers schemes have several virtues.
-On the first place, the vouchers are less costly than production programme of housing such as the Public Low Cost Housing (PLCH) or People® Housing Programme.
+On the first place, the vouchers are less costly than production programme of housing such as the Public Low Cost Housing (PLCH) or People's Housing Programme.